 Mistake #2: Failing to Name Beneficiaries or Update Your Estate Plan

 Much like in the case of Heath Ledger, you could fail to name certain beneficiaries.
 These are individuals who receive your assets upon your death or incapacitation.
 Some people may create a will naming their beneficiaries, but those beneficiaries could pass away themselves.
 In addition, you could have new potential beneficiaries.
 You also need to consider whether it is necessary to include new information about certain assets.

-I once had a client who neglected to the change the beneficiary on a life insurance policy to take off his first wife when they were divorced.
+I once had a client who neglected to the change the beneficiary on a life insurance policy after he divorced his first wife.
 Thirty years later, when he passed away, his first wife received the life insurance benefits.
 The irony was that she was in a nursing home on state aid, and the state got all the money.

 You should update your estate plan as needed.
 Keep in mind, California law governs how estates work.
 Even simple mistakes could cause major headaches for your loved ones.
 Fortunately, an estate planning attorney can help you with this process.

 Mistake #3: Keeping Digital Assets Out of Your Estate Plan